 #1.
 Drink water.
-During the dry season, it’s important to counter balance the dry qualities of the air with choices that bring moisture to the body.
-Opting for room temperature or hot water will help bring some moisture.
-Remember like attracts like and opposites decrease.
+During the fall season, it’s important to counterbalance the dry air qualities with beverages that support moisturizing the body.
+Opt for room temperature or hot water or herbal tea to help balance the dryness and internal cold.

 #2.
 Choose warm foods.
 The colon is the main seat of vata dosha, an energy that is cold and dry.
 If you are experiencing constipation, you may be internally cold.
 Since cold constricts and makes the muscles tight, it can be challenging for the body to generate movement, an energy needed for elimination.
 Opt for warm foods.
 Avoid cold sandwiches, sushi or salads.
 Eating warm meals will help relax the muscles and prevent the intestines from constricting allowing for vata to flow and eliminate.

 #3.
 Avoid dry fruits and veggies.
 Often times constipation is brought on by excessive dryness.
 Foods like dehydrated fruits, veggies or granola, raw kale will increase the dry quality in the body.
 Instead choose fresh fruits, stewed veggies or fruit, granola with warm milk.
 This will not only prevent dryness but also provide fiber while fulfilling the sweet taste needed during vata season.

 #5 Exercise.
 Movement is another way to generate heat within the body.
 A nice brisk walk early in the morning or early evening can not only help generate heat, but also internal movement.
 It’s a great way to balance the mind and the body!